roman-milk/roman-milk.github.io/human-doll.md

+===

- ****** Human Doll Ch.
-04 ****** byStoryTeller07© "A demonstration model is always sent out when a new version is released.
+"A demonstration model is always sent out when a new version is released.
 You will be that demo model.
 You will be on display, around the country.
 Don't worry.
 I'll be with you, looking after your bodily functions.
 I'll make sure you're fed and watered, as it were," Nobel said.

  "A douche and enema will keep you clean.
 You will need loosening up, as the stores like to make full use of a demo model.
 Their regular customers get a preview of the new models skills," he explained.